 1. Capital gains tax on stocks and investments

 As of Jan.
-1, 2026, a new capital gains tax on financial assets (such as stocks, bonds, crypto, ETFs and certain insurance products) for natural persons subject to the personal income tax and legal entities subject to the legal persons tax.
+1, 2026, a new capital gains tax on financial assets (such as stocks, bonds, crypto, ETFs, investment gold and certain insurance products) for natural persons subject to the personal income tax and legal entities subject to the legal persons tax.

 - Annual exemption up to € 10.000 (transferable up to a maximum of €15,000).